 The Faces of Judy

 The dark within Sarah has been growing, and more than 25 years later, it isn’t getting any weaker.
 Sarah’s ‘Judy’ has a face — Laura’s.
-It is pretty clear to see that when Sarah took her metaphorical mask off at the Elks Point #9 Bar that the accumulation of decades of pain and suffering wore Laura’s smile.
+It is pretty clear that when Sarah took her metaphorical mask off at the Elks Point #9 Bar, the accumulation of decades of pain and suffering wore Laura’s smile.
 Not just any smile, the smile of her prom photo — the picture that covered up a thousand secrets.
-By the end of The Return, Sarah is so tortured she takes her frustration out on her daughter’s memory, stabbing that picture over and over, trying to make it stop.
+By the end of The Return, Sarah is so tortured that she takes her frustration out on her daughter’s memory, stabbing that picture over and over, trying to make it stop.
 It will never stop, not until her life is over.
 Maybe not even then.

 What did Diane do about it?
 Nothing.
 She kept it secret.
-She, like Sarah, turned to alcohol, chain-smoking and became bitter and razor-tongued — all totally understandable.
+She, like Sarah, turned to alcohol, chain-smoking, and became bitter and razor-tongued — all totally understandable.
 The darkness within her was Naido (in reverse odian, meaning hate in Spanish — Argentinian link maybe?).
 Diane’s ‘Judy’ was herself, a woman bound, unable to see or speak the truth.
 Even before her guise as Naido, she was confined to a Dictaphone, an object unable to express herself at all.
 It was only upon the defeat of Cooper’s dark side that she was set free.
 But was she really?

 If any element of this theory makes you think I am victim-blaming here, I assure you I am not.
 Maybe Sarah couldn’t do anything out of fear, maybe Diane couldn’t do anything out of love.
 Those two emotions open the door to the Black Lodge; it’s not quite as simple as grabbing a golden shovel and ‘digging yourself out of the shit’.
-But do take note, please, Mr ‘literally sweeping it under the carpet for two and a half minutes’ bartender, you should not be turning a blind eye to Jean-Michel Renault’s underage girl trafficking.
-That may be the only way to defeat BOB and Judy, one bug at a time before that fire becomes too hard to put out.
+But do take note, please, Mr.’ literally sweeping it under the carpet for two and a half minutes’, bartender, you should not be turning a blind eye to Jean-Michel Renault’s underage girl trafficking.
+That may be the only way to defeat BOB and Judy, one bug at a time, before that fire becomes too hard to put out.

 The generic face of Judy is androgynous.
-With no eyes to see, no ears to hear and a mouth used only to spew more evil into the world, regurgitating the trauma time and time again, passing it down from generation to generation.
+With no eyes to see, no ears to hear, and a mouth used only to spew more evil into the world, regurgitating the trauma time and time again, passing it down from generation to generation.

 When Laura chose to die, she broke the cycle.
-She did not allow BOB to taste through her mouth and do unto others as had been done to herself, and she refused to deny that her father was the true face of evil any longer.
-When Cooper ‘saved’ her, he took her back to the place where it all began, where her mother enabled her abuse, and at that moment Laura heard Sarah’s call, it all came flooding back; her mother let it happen.
+She did not allow BOB to taste through her mouth and do unto others as had been done to her, and she refused to deny that her father was the true face of evil any longer.
+When Cooper ‘saved’ her, he took her back to the place where it all began, where her mother enabled her abuse, and at that moment, Laura heard Sarah’s call; it all came flooding back; her mother let it happen.
 With her scream of recollection, a new face of Judy was born — the face of Sarah Palmer.

 jumping man morphs into sarah palmer